DiSSCo/fairplaybook/index.md

    You can start by forking or cloning this repository to your own GitHub account or download it directly for use within your organization.

 2. **Edit the Template to Suit Your Needs**
-   - Modify or expand the existing "Plays" to reflect your organization's data management processes and guidelines.
+   - Modify (based on the audience in mind) or expand the existing "Plays" to reflect your organization's data management processes and guidelines.
    - Customize the resources, examples, and workflows to match the tools, repositories, and policies used by your team.
    - Add or remove steps based on the types of data your organization manages.